ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.dotnet.markdown

 {PANEL:Progress Persistence}

-Processing progress is persisted and therefore it can be paused and resumed from the last point it was stopped.
+* The processing progress is persisted on the server and therefore the subscription task can be paused and resumed from the last point it was stopped.
-The persistence mechanism also ensures that no documents are missed even in the presence of failure, whether it's client-side related, communication, or any other disaster.
+* The persistence mechanism also ensures that no documents are missed even in the presence of failure, whether it's client-side related, communication, or any other disaster.
-Subscriptions progress is stored in the cluster level, in the `Enterprise edition`.
+* Subscriptions progress is stored in the cluster level, in the `Enterprise edition`.
   In the case of a node failure, the processing can be automatically failed over to another node.
-The usage of Change Vectors allows us to continue from a point that is close to the last point reached before failure rather than starting the process from scratch.
+* The usage of Change Vectors allows us to continue from a point that is close to the last point reached before failure rather than starting the process from scratch.
 {PANEL/}

 {PANEL:How the worker communicates with the server}